Elucidating the Inter-system Crossing of the Nitrogen-Vacancy Center up to Megabar Pressures

 \emph{Conclusion and Outlook}---Our work opens the door to a number of intriguing future directions.
-First, our computational protocol can readily be generalized to accommodate a wide array of environmental conditions, e.g. temperatures, electrical/magnetic fields, and stress environments.
-Moreover, our theory can also be used to investigate the vast emerging landscape of solid state spin defects~\cite{falk2013polytype, zhang2020optically, gao2021high, wolfowicz2021quantum, lee2025intrinsic, he2025probing, mohseni2025magneto}, and will help identify candidates that are viable under extreme conditions.
+First, our computational framework can readily be generalized to accommodate a wide array of environmental conditions, e.g. temperatures, electrical/magnetic fields, and stress environments.
+Moreover, our method can also be adapted to the vast emerging landscape of solid state spin defects~\cite{wolfowicz2021quantum, lee2025intrinsic, he2025probing, mohseni2025magneto}, and will help identify candidates that are viable under extreme conditions.
 Second, while we have provided a general framework for the emergence of contrast inversion, the details of how and when such inversion occurs in different anvil cuts remains an open challenge.
+Third, we motivate the deliberate engineering of stress environments to promote metrological sensitivity.
+Our model suggests that achieving $\alpha=0$ maximizes contrast.
+This stress environment may be obtained with a uniaxial press~\cite{barson2017nanomechanical}.
+Meanwhile, a recent study makes use of NV center contrast inversion to perform measurements of the full stress tensor up to tens of GPa~\cite{mandyam2025uncovering}.
 Finally, the phenomenon of positive contrast suggests the use of symmetry-breaking stresses as another tuning parameter for defect physics.
 Modifying the polarization dynamics of the NV center and other spin defects may prove useful in the context of both quantum information and quantum sensing.

-\emph{Note Added}---During the completion of this work, a related manuscript appeared~\cite{liu2025strain}, which empirically explores the contrast inversion of the NV center under pressure in a (111)-cut anvil.
+\emph{Note Added}---During the completion of this work, a related manuscript appeared~\cite{liu2025strain}, which explores the contrast inversion of the NV center under pressure in a (111)-cut anvil.
 The authors also conclude that this inversion arises from a reversal in spin polarization.

 \onecolumngrid